Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 That sounds interesting.
 How can I make some of the configuration systems more generic?
 Hmmmmmm...

+### Requirements

+I thought I would start with figuring out the new set of requirements for this project.

+So, what do we want it to do?

+1. Read in different types of files.
+2. Extract parts of the files / rows into defined classes.
+3. Have something that returns the specific question the bit requires.
+    a.
+This could be many different things based on what the part wants.

+### Questions

+1. How are we going to define the configuration for the file types?
+2. How are we going to define the interfaces for the generic process?
+I'm thinking I keep the IReader and INotify.
+Might need an IProcessor.
+3. How are we going to register the requirement type to the main program?

 ### Kata Questions

 1. To what extent did the design decisions you made when writing the original programs make it easier or harder to factor out common code?